Mazurel/analyzer/analyzer/README.md

 # Kotlin Analizer

-This is reimplementation of original project, with major improvement, written in Kotlin.
+This is reimplementation of the original project with major improvements, rewritten in Kotlin.
+Currently, due to drain, it targets JVM only.

 ## Building